Telehealth & Telemedicine Accreditation

 What Organizations Benefit from Telehealth Accreditation?

-URAC’s Telehealth Accreditation Program is open to a wide range of telehealth organizations, including telemedicine providers (e.g., physicians, nurses, hospital systems), health plans, specialty care organizations and organizations that offer telehealth services.
+URAC’s Telehealth Accreditation Program is available to a wide range of telehealth organizations, including providers (e.g., physicians, nurses, hospital systems), health plans, specialty care organizations and organizations that offer telehealth services.

 In these uncertain times, those at the forefront of telehealth will forge ahead.
-The URAC accreditation seal signals that your organization is a high-performing telehealth provider ready for what comes.
+The URAC accreditation seal signals that your organization is a high-performing telehealth provider pioneering despite the uncertainty.
 Register today to see if you are eligible.

 The URAC Difference

-Our approach defines the standards of excellence for telehealth, without prescribing how organizations must meet those standards, to allow this evolving industry to continue innovating while ensuring patient protection.
-Understanding the value of integrated care, URAC also weaves key behavioral health components into our Telehealth Accreditation standards.
+Our program defines the standards of excellence for telehealth, without prescribing how organizations must meet those standards, to allow this evolving industry to continue innovating while ensuring patient protection.
+For over 30 years, URAC's philosophy has been to convene experts to define rigorous standards that they may meet regardless of business model to allow an evolving industry, like telehealth, to continue innovating while meeting regulatory and quality standards.

 URAC is also a member of the International Society for Telemedicine and eHealth (ISfTeH) and is leading the way in international accreditations for digital health.